SwedishPaymentAndECRGroup/digital-receipt-standard/ArtsDR200WithSwedishExtensions/resources/docs/ARTS_DR200_with_Swedish_extension.md

 #### ReceiptNumber

-If the receipt number *TypeCode* identifies a barcode, the barcode can be displayed on the digital receipt.
-The supported formats are *Interleaved2Of5, EAN13, EAN8, Codabar, Code39, Code128, PDF417, UPC-A, UPC-E*.
+If the receipt number *(TypeCode attribute)* identifies a barcode, the barcode can be displayed on the digital receipt.
+The supported formats are *Interleaved2Of5, Codabar, Code39, Code128, PDF417* (part of ARTS), *se:QR, se:DataMatrix* (swedish extension).

+**NOTE!** ARTS DR200 supports more barcode formats than mentioned above.
+Many of those formats are aimed for item identification and should not be used in the *ReceiptNumber* context.

 Example:
 ```
-<ReceiptNumber TypeCode="EAN13">5060033952504</ReceiptNumber>
+<ReceiptNumber TypeCode="se:DataMatrix">AEXD5039G2504</ReceiptNumber>
 ```

 #### RetailTransaction

 The *RetailTransaction* element contains detailed information about the order, sales etc.